Heavy Black-Holes Also Matter in Standard Siren Cosmology: Discussion

 As an additional test, we also investigated the inclusion of the special GW candidate GW231123 \cite{LIGOScientific:2025rsn}.
 This event, with a total detector-frame mass exceeding $200\,M_{\odot}$, was excluded in the recent LVK cosmology analysis.
 Since our study focuses on the role of heavier BHs, GW231123 could potentially have an impact here.
-Re-running all our analyses including this event, we find that the improvement in the Hubble constant constraints decreases to $8.5\%$ and $4\%$ for the dark and spectral approaches, respectively.
+Re-running all our analyses including this event, we find that the improvement in the Hubble constant constraints decreases to $8.3\%$ and $4.1\%$ for the dark and spectral approaches, respectively.
 In particular, we observe that the inclusion of this massive event pushes the inferred maximum mass to $\sim170\,M_{\odot}$, and that the second and third Gaussian peaks become less well constrained compared to the analysis without this event.
 This may indicate that even our extended mass model struggles to accommodate such an extreme system within the overall population.

 We verified that our results are numerically stable with respect to the evaluation and convergence of the hierarchical Bayesian framework.
 In particular, we reproduced our analyses using a cut on the variance of the log-likelihood, such that $\mathrm{var}(\mathrm{log} \mathcal{L}) < 1$, which was shown as a reliable threshold in \cite{Talbot:2023pex}.
-We find that our results remain in perfect agreement when this threshold is applied.
+The details of these numerical stability test are explained in Appendix.~\ref{app:numstabi} We find that our results remain in perfect agreement when this threshold is applied as shown in Fig.~\ref{Fig:H0 posterior nume stab}.

 Besides, our inferred mass spectrum does not exhibit the pronounced feature reported in \cite{MaganaHernandez:2025cnu}, where their semi-parametric approach indicates an excess around $\sim75\,M_{\odot}$ followed by a sharp drop before $80\,M_{\odot}$.
-Such feature is in disagreement with our results, and it also appears to be in tension with their parametric model as well as with other recent studies using both parametric and non-parametric mass models \cite{LIGOScientific:2025jau,LIGOScientific:2025pvj,Tagliazucchi:2025, Tiwari:2025oah} with GWTC-4.0 data.
+Such feature is in disagreement with our results, and it also appears to be in tension with their parametric model as well as with other recent studies using both parametric and non-parametric mass models \cite{LIGOScientific:2025jau,LIGOScientific:2025pvj, Tagliazucchi:2026gxn, Tiwari:2025oah} with GWTC-4.0 data.
 This discrepancy, seen in both our results and other independent analyses, suggests that the reported excess in \cite{MaganaHernandez:2025cnu} is likely model-induced and therefore their constraints on the Hubble constant are over-estimated.